-All-in-all though, if you're looking for an affordable gaming monitor that offers stunning visuals and an overall immersive experience.
-This monitor should be extremely high up on your list of considerations.
+All-in-all though, if you’re looking for an affordable gaming monitor that offers stunning visuals and an overall immersive experience, and you can live with the stand, this monitor should be high up on your list of considerations.

 Let us know what you thought of the monitor by dropping us a comment in the section below.
 Better still, head on over to our community hub, where you can discuss everything monitor related with like-minded individuals!

 WePC is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Prices subject to change.
 Learn more